van-essa/youtube-project/README.md

 #### **Conclusion**
 The issue was resolved by verifying the layer's attachment, ensuring the correct packaging of the `awswrangler` module, and confirming compatibility with Python 3.12.
 After reattaching the layer and redeploying the function, the Lambda function successfully imported the `awswrangler` module and executed without errors.

+---
+## Credits

+Throughout the process of building this end-to-end data engineering project, I followed a YouTube tutorial that helped me gain a deeper understanding of AWS services and how an end-to-end data engineering project works within the AWS ecosystem.

+### Online resources
+* Darshil Parmar's YouTube Data Analysis Video | [END TO END DATA ENGINEERING](https://www.youtube.com/watch?v=yZKJFKu49Dk)
+* [Kaggle](https://www.kaggle.com/datasets/datasnaek/youtube-new) provided the dataset used in this project
+* Ishaan Rawat's blog post on the Medium online source regarding [Data Engineering Project using AWS Lambda, Glue, Athena and QuickSight](https://medium.com/@ishaan.rawat611/data-engineering-project-using-aws-lambda-glue-athena-and-quicksight-5b9241c8510a)